HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: The Cognitive Synergy Framework

 \subsection{Cognitive Personas}

-To guide this diversity, we define six \textbf{Cognitive Personas}, each grounded in a specific psychological theory of humor (Table~\ref{tab:personas}).
+To guide this diversity, we define six \textbf{Cognitive Personas}, each grounded in a specific psychological theory of humor (Table~\ref{tab:personas}; see Appendix~\ref{sec:appendix_humor_theories} for a full overview of the underlying theories).
 These personas act as soft constraints on the reasoning process, ensuring that our candidate pool covers a wide spectrum of comedic mechanisms.

 By using these personas, we created a ``synergy'' between different styles of thought.
 This structural diversity proved critical for our subsequent alignment stage, as it provided a rich variety of distinct candidates for the model to learn from during preference optimization.